kayuksel/pytorch-ars/README.md

 - Simulated Annealing (https://en.wikipedia.org/wiki/Simulated_annealing)

-Similar to Simulated Annealing, solutions improving the loss of a mini-batch are accepted by default in the local search and the worsening solutions are accepted with an adaptive probability based on the difference in the current and the worsening losses of the mini-batch (which can also have a difficulty that is increasing over epochs).
+Similar to Simulated Annealing, solutions improving the loss of a mini-batch are accepted by default in the local search and the worsening solutions are accepted with an adaptive probability based on the difference in the current and worsening losses of the mini-batch (which can also have a difficulty that is increasing over epochs).

 - Particle Swarm Optimization (https://en.wikipedia.org/wiki/Particle_swarm_optimization)